GoekhanDev/musicplayer/README.md

 ## Usage

 ### General Stuff
-Songs are Loaded from /User/Music's Folder and are being added to the music library.</br>
+Songs are Loaded from /User/Music's Folder and being added to the music library.</br>
 Songs are downloaded with youtube dl, there will be a .exe file in the releases folder I recommend to update it.</br>

 ### Main Page